HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 !!!note
     Bulk updates for owners or authors can only be applied to content items, site areas, authoring templates, components, categories, folders, projects, segments, workflow actions, portal pages and items to which you have edit access.
 To date, adding up to 100 users and updating up to 7000 items have been tested successfully.

 Starting CF218, if a bulk update process is running and the server restarts, the system pauses the update process.
-When the server is available again, you can resume the paused bulk update process through the **Updates** page.
+When the server is available again, you can resume the paused bulk update process through the **Update history** page.
 For more information, see [Resuming a paused bulk update process](#resuming-a-paused-bulk-update-process).

 ## Prerequisite